War of the League of Cognac: Barcelona, Cambrai, and Bologna

-Florence
+Fall of the Florentine Republic

 The Republic of Florence alone continued to resist the Imperial forces, which were led by the Prince of Orange.
 A Florentine army under Francesco Ferruccio engaged the armies of the Emperor at the Battle of Gavinana in 1530, and, although the Prince of Orange himself was killed, the Imperial army won a decisive victory and the Republic of Florence surrendered ten days later.
-Alessandro de' Medici was then installed as Duke of Florence.
+Alessandro de' Medici was then installed as Duke of Florence by Pope Clement VII, and from then on Florence became a hereditary realm of the powerful Medici dynasty, ending centuries of republican rule.